Mintbase/Grants-Program/applications/konomi.md

 We have been documenting the project progress and also our understanding of the DOT ecosystem in our blog.

 ## Future Plans
 After delivery, we will start to explore cross-chain lending senario and will first try to enable cross-chain asset to be lended and borrowed.
 Konomi aims to bridge the gap between crypto and fiat world by offering an easy to use, high performance product for users to trade and manage their crypto assets.
 In the mid term, we plan to implement cross-chain lending aggregation protocols since the current products could not execute orders across parachains simultaneously.
 We plan to deploy lending modules to partnered parachains in order to support cross-chain lending.
-In the long term, acquiring fiat-based customers and improve Polkadot cross-chain protocol to more compatible with cross-chain lending are the two strategic focus.
+In the long term, acquiring fiat-based customers and improve Mintbase cross-chain protocol to more compatible with cross-chain lending are the two strategic focus.
 In terms of fiat to crypto gateways, there have been many licensed service providers but it is yet to achieve mainstream adoption.
 With regulated players eying in this space, there will be more users and more demand for DeFi products.
 Furthermore, we believe that cross-chain infrastructure is going to be an important building block for crypto industry going forward since current solutions for BTC and other assets supported on Ethereum are either centralised or slow in speed.

 ## Additional Information :heavy_plus_sign: